frto027/HeartBeatLanClientBSQuest/README.md

 # Alternative way

+> OSC Protocol is supported

+Use your favorite heart rate OSC senders, send to the port 9000 for your quest device.

+The port will be show at the mod setthings menu, and can edit via config file.

+# Alternative way(don't use it if other way works for you)

 > An android application to read heart rate data is also avaliable

 If you can't or don't want to patch your game with bluetooth permission, you can use [this android apk](https://github.com/frto027/HeartbeatLanServer/releases/latest) in your quest or android phone in same local network.
 After you use it, switch the data source toggle to `local network` inside the game at the mod menu in your left side.